Introduction

 An electrocardiogram (ECG) captures the heart's electrical activity, consisting of several critical components essential for accurate interpretation:

-- P Wave: This wave signifies atrial depolarization, with a normal duration of less than 120 milliseconds.
+- P wave: This wave signifies atrial depolarization, with a normal duration of less than 120 milliseconds.
 Irregularities in the P signal can suggest atrial enlargement or other heart conditions.

-- PR Interval: This interval measures the time from the onset of the P fluctuation to the beginning of the QRS complex, typically ranging from 120 to 200 milliseconds.
+- PR interval: This interval measures the time from the onset of the P fluctuation to the beginning of the QRS complex, typically ranging from 120 to 200 milliseconds.
 Variations can suggest conduction delays.

-- QRS Complex: Reflecting ventricular depolarization, the normal duration of the QRS complex is between 80 to 100 milliseconds.
+- QRS complex: Reflecting ventricular depolarization, the normal duration of the QRS complex is between 80 to 100 milliseconds.
 A prolonged QRS can indicate bundle branch block or other significant cardiac issues.

-- T Wave: This signal indicates ventricular repolarization, with its morphology and duration differing according to individual physiology.
+- T wave: This signal indicates ventricular repolarization, with its morphology and duration differing according to individual physiology.
 Inverted T patterns may indicate ischemia or other cardiac irregularities.

 Identify Normal ECG Values: Key Metrics for Female Patients